"Let Us Keep the Feast: Living the Church Year at Home"

 Written for Christians who want to embrace the historic traditions of the church, and whose desire is to bring them into their daily lives and homes, Let Us Keep the Feast seeks to provide explanation, guidance, and resources for richer, fuller practices for living the Church Year at home.

-Get "Let Us Keep the Feast" at Amazon or at Barnes and Noble or at the publisher's website.
+Get "Let Us Keep the Feast" at Amazon or at Barnes and Noble.

 I also had the honor of editing "Not Alone", a collection on personal essays about infertility and miscarriage.